0xbadc0ffe/Denavit-Hartenberg/README.md

 # Denavit-Hartenberg
-A small program able to give the homogeneous transformation matrix from the end effector frame of a robot arm to its base frame, using Denavit-Hartenberg parameters
+dhtable.py: A small program able to give the homogeneous transformation matrix from the end effector frame of a robot arm to its base frame, using Denavit-Hartenberg parameters

+euler_angles.py: compute generic Euler angles transformations given the representation (e.g. "ZYZ", "ZYX") and the angles values.

+Newton-Raphson.py: compute Newthon-Raphson inverse kinematics.
+The kinematics, its Jacobian and the other parameters are hardcoded, so you need to change it manually into the code to resolve your version of the problem.

 ## Requirements